oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Applied suggestions about scope of malicious JS code from Martin Thompson's review
 * Clarified "attacking the service worker" to be explicit that this is about the authorization code flow
 * Clarified the intent of storing the refresh token in a web worker
+* Mention explicitly access token and refresh token instead of "set of tokens" on first use per section

 -22